This post contains affiliate links. If you make a purchase using my link, I may get a small commission. Thank you for supporting TWF!

 My experience purchasing a dirndl was really fun.
 If you’re in the Central Florida location, you have to check out Hollerbach’s Outfitters.
 A sister company to Hollerbach’s Willow Tree Café, it’s a store that sells authentic Bavarian dirndls and lederhosen.
 With plenty of sizes and colors to choose from, it was exciting to try on all the different dirndls.
 When I finally picked one, it felt like a “say yes to the dress” moment!
 The price (often $200+ for the whole outfit) makes it seem like a big deal, so enjoying the experience was a plus.

-Dropping into Oktoberfest in Munich last minute?
+Dropping into Munich last minute and wondering what to wear to Oktoberfest?
 No worries.
 There are several stores in Munich that sell dirndls and lederhosen.
 I browsed through a couple of the stores and they had some beautiful options, but you might be wearing the same dirndl as 50 other tourists.
-The dirndls in Munich did seem to be priced lower than ones I’ve seen online.
+The dirndls in Munich did seem to be priced lower than the ones I’ve seen online.

 Do not buy a dirndl at a Halloween store.
 If you’re strictly using it for a Halloween costume with your friends, fine.
 But if you’re going for an authentic and traditional look, as you should at Oktoberfest, you won’t want the skimpy Halloween version.
 You’ll stick out like a sore thumb with the mini-skirt style dirndl.